readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

            :linenos:
            :caption: .readthedocs.yaml

-    .. tab:: Other tools
+    .. tab:: Docusaurus

-        If you are using another documentation tool, you can configure the commands of your documentation tool in the following code.
+        If you are using `Docusaurus <https://docusaurus.io/>`__,

-        You will need to create the output directories and direct your documentation tool to write its outputs into those directories.
+        we provide support through the following template.

+        Each step is explained in the comments and elaborated in this how-to.

         .. literalinclude:: /config-file/examples/custom-commands-echo/.readthedocs.yaml
            :language: yaml
            :linenos:

+    .. tab:: Other tools

+        Using another documentation tool than the ones shown here?

+        You can overwrite the commands of your documentation tool in a similar fashion shown in the Docusaurus template.
+        We recommend looking at :ref:`build-customization:build_commands_introduction` for a more complete introduction to setting up a custom documentation tool.

+        Meanwhile, we are brewing together templates for additional documentation tools, and we very much welcome you to proposals in `our GitHub issue tracker <https://github.com/readthedocs/readthedocs.org/issues>`__ 🍰️

 Editing the template